hidet-org/hidet/README.md

 Hidet is released under the [Apache 2.0 license](LICENSE).

 ## Publication
 Hidet originates from the following research work.
-If you used Hidet in your research, welcome to cite our [paper](https://arxiv.org/abs/2210.09603).
+If you used **Hidet** in your research, welcome to cite our [paper](https://arxiv.org/abs/2210.09603).

 - **Hidet: Task-Mapping Programming Paradigm for Deep Learning Tensor Programs.**

-  Ding, Yaoyao, Cody Hao Yu, Bojian Zheng, Yizhi Liu, Yida Wang, and Gennady Pekhimenko.
+  Yaoyao Ding, Cody Hao Yu, Bojian Zheng, Yizhi Liu, Yida Wang, and Gennady Pekhimenko.

+## Support
+The development of Hidet is supported by [CentML Inc](https://centml.ai/).